 With repeated practice that builds this most basic mental skill, the brain is drawing on its neural plasticity to re-wire itself.
 The outcome is that a person develops greater self-awareness.
 This greater awareness and ability to stay present in the flow of information and energy helps a person to become more confident in regulating and responding to their mental flow.
 Various extenuating developmental factors, unique to each person’s life story, determine how quickly attuning exercises develops this regulatory skill.

-There are only a small number of exercises found in the RESONANT
+There are only a small number of exercises found in the RESONATE.

 Mirror neurons are another hardwired mechanism in our brains that fires and wires new neural pathways to help the infant attune to its primary source of safety, warmth and food.
 Part of mirror neurons’ role is to shift the infant’s mental attention from attuning to resonating with its primary caregiver.
 Mirror neurons encourage a safe holding environment to form between the mother and infant.

 There are different mirror neurons that stimulate the development of different kinds of neural pathways.
 The set of mirror neurons important to trauma recovery are those that enable the infant to sense it is “feeling felt”.
 “Feeling felt” empathetic experiences trigger the release of more oxytocin, the neuro-transmitters serotonin and dopamine that encode these experiences as positive neural memories.
 The brain instinctually draws on positive memories to help re-stabilize itself when under stress.
 A traumatic event overwhelms a person’s ability to reset the mind’s capacity to regulate the flow of its thoughts.
 This means those neural pathways wired to positive memories encouraging the release oxytocin cannot be accessed at will.
 The empathetic part of the brain is critical in helping a person to connect or reconnect with people.